-Laughing in the Face of Fear: Funny Horror Movies to Watch on Halloween
+Laughing in Fear’s Face: Funny Horror Movies for Halloween

 Comedy and horror are two things that don’t seem to naturally fit together, but some crafty filmmakers have been able to blend the two genres into something that is better than its individual parts.
 Merging fright and delight, horror comedies give audiences the best of both worlds.